Spentine/Spentris/documentation/docs.md

     - *in the future, if this is replaced, use V3 at the end of class names (or not depending on how much i change)*
     - `puzzles`
       - *contains a UI designated specifically for the puzzle feature of the game (`PuzzleMenuHandler`)*
+      - `boardConverter.js`
+        - *converts stringified board state to and from an actual matrix-based board state*
+      - `puzzle.css`
+        - css file used for the puzzle editor
       - `puzzleMenu.js`
         - *contains the functions used to render the menus for `PuzzleMenuHandler`*
       - `puzzleMenuHandler.js`
         - *contains the core definition of `PuzzleMenuHandler` as an extension of `MenuHandler`*
+      - `puzzleModification.js`
+        - *contains class that can be directly modified and then converted to a puzzle*
     - `converter.js`
       - *converts formats between the `MenuHandler` and the game engine, particularly `Stacker`.*
     - `defaultValues.js`